AntoineLemaire/dash-button-deployhq/README.md

 ### Dash Button

 Configure the Dash Button Wifi, but don't associate it with a Amazon product.
 Leave the configuration workflow before that.

-Get the Dash Button MAC address
+Get the Dash Button MAC address:

 Run `sudo node bin/findbutton` and push the button.
 MAC address will appear (be sure you're on the same network).